jotaen/Espresso/README.md

 - Implement AnalogInput
 - Implement AnalogOutput
 - Observer: set predicate via fn, not in constructor
-- Metronome: allow to set/get interval and to start without specifying interval
+- Timer: allow to set/get interval and to start without specifying interval
-- Timer: remove (and have `ONCE` param for Metronome)
 - Virtuino: check that all fns from Arduino public API are available
 - Document API
 - Performance: benchmark against common Arduino functions